DiegelD/CarND-MPC-Project/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 The project contains a Model Predictive Controller (MPC) that controls a vehicle longitudinal and lateral behavior by getting the Cross Track Error (CTE) of the position as well as the rotation error from a simulator and calculating out from there with cost-functions the desired balanced driving path for the feature steps.
-So the MPC-Project contains following steps.
+The Project contains following steps.
 1. Implementing the MPC in C++:
     1. Transforming the simulation global input to vehicle coordinates
-    2. Cross Track Error & Rotation Error
+    2. Cross Track Error & Orientation Error
     3. Compensate the System-Latency (100ms)
     5. Model Update (Kinematic Equations)
     6. Model Constrains